rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 {{< /codecaption >}}

 That `replace` line is used, as the comment suggests, for local testing.
-It's mentioned in the Hugo docs, but without much further info about what it really does or if its placement in `go.mod` matters.
+It's mentioned in the Hugo docs, but without much info about what it really does or if its placement in `go.mod` matters.
 Thankfully [this blog post](https://thewebivore.com/using-replace-in-go-mod-to-point-to-your-local-module/) was helpful to get the gist, and I *think* it now works as expected.

-And the "local testing" thing really makes the difference in workflows compared to submodules: I can tweak my shortcodes in their local folder outside the blog repo, and when I save changes, the `hugo server` running in my blog repo automatically picks them up.
+And it's the "local testing" thing that really makes the difference in workflows compared to submodules: I can tweak my shortcodes in their local folder outside the blog repo, and when I save changes the `hugo server` running in my blog repo automatically picks them up.
 It's almost as if this is the way it's supposed to work in the first place!
 …And what I already had when I still had the shortcodes in my blog rather then external, so… yeah.
 But external though!